Guidelines for departments

-After contracts have been prepared and completed, all contracts are to be submitted by the AAU via the new GA/TA workflow - review the detailed contract submission instructions for departments.
+After contracts have been prepared and completed, all contracts are to be submitted by the AAU via the GA/TA workflow - review the detailed contract submission instructions for departments.

 In addition to the GA or TA contract ("Notice of appointment"), Form 1 must be completed for each GA or TA appointment prior to commencement of the duties (article 12:06 of the GA/TA Collective agreement) and kept on file in the department.

 Signatures on Form 1 will be applied digitally:

 - Complete the Form 1 and obtain required signatures (refer to the instructions for inserting a digital signature).

 Note the following:

 - Before signing Form 1, GA/TA supervising instructors and AAU Heads should ensure that the form is fully completed, with a detailed description of the duties and breakdown of the assigned hours.
 Any expectations for on-campus duties or duties that involve face-to-face meetings or interactions must have been clearly identified on the GA/TA job posting, and must also be documented on Form 1 and discussed at the meeting between the GA/TA and their supervising instructor.

-- The GA/TA supervising instructor must make arrangements for a virtual meeting with the Assistant to discuss the duties in detail (e.g. via Zoom, MS Teams, etc.).
+- The GA/TA supervising instructor must make arrangements for a meeting with the Assistant to discuss the duties in detail (e.g. a virtual meeting via Zoom, MS Teams, etc.).
 The meeting must be held no later than 10 days after the commencement of the GA/TA employment (article 14:04).